How Can You Tell if Paper is Thermal?

 3) Carbonless Paper

 Carbonless paper is a type of paper that transfers content from the top pages to the ones below.
 It is also commonly referred to as NCR paper, which stands for No Carbon Required Forms.
-Carbonless paper printouts are not as durable, with a lifespan of about two years, after which it begins to fade.
+Carbonless paper printouts are not as durable, with a lifespan of about two years, after which they begin to fade.

 Carbonless paper is suitable for copying legal forms, bank checks, employment applications, service tickets, and other statement documents.
 One major downside is that it is more expensive than carbon copy paper.